NCAR/geocat-comp/docs/citation.rst

 <https://zenodo.org/search?page=1&size=20&q=conceptrecid:%226607205%22&sort=-version&all_versions=True>`_.

-Please note: The DOI minting service, Zenodo, might be suggesting their own citation text (as they are the publisher of such DOIs).
-We prefer the text we recommend here to be used; however, either way is acceptable.
+Please note: The DOI minting service, Zenodo, might be suggesting their own citation text (as they are the publisher of such DOIs) in their website.
+We prefer the text we recommend here to be used;
+however, either way is acceptable.

 For further information, please refer to
 `GeoCAT homepage - Citation <https://geocat.ucar.edu/pages/citation.html>`_.